-In this section, we will be providing a repository which you can use as a reference as you work through the lessons.
+In this section, we will be providing a repository that you can use as a reference as you work through the lessons.
 There will be links to this repository throughout the section.
 However, each link will be to a different branch in the repository.

 A link to a reference repository in Learn How to Program will always have this format: